 Amber Burden-Hill is a Provisional Psychologist at the Quirky Kid Clinic in Austinmer.
 She is accredited with a Bachelor of Psychology (Honours) from the University of Wollongong and is currently completing her Master of Clinical Psychology.
-Amber has worked primarily with children and adolescents presenting with depression, anxiety, trauma, and emerging personality disorders.
+Amber has worked primarily with children and adolescents presenting with depression, anxiety, Autism Spectrum Disorder, learning difficulties, and emerging personality disorders.

 Amber has received formal training in Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, and a variety of learning assessments including the the Wechsler Intelligence Scale for Children (WISC-V), Wechsler Individual Achievement Test (WIAT-III), and the Wechsler Adult Intelligence Scale (WAIS-IV).
 Amber also has experience administering and scoring psychometric assessments including the Connors-3 and Structured Clinical Interview for DSM-5 Personality Disorders (SCID–5–PD).

 Amber holds Provisional Registration with the Australian Psychology Board (AHPRA) and is under supervision of Dr. Kimberley O’Brien.